lieb/postdove/doc/dovecot_configuration.md

 will place each email in a separate file.
 This works well in BTRFS because it will store small files more efficiently than other, more traditional filesystems.

-This does not preclude having `dovecot` from using a different location.
+This does not prevent `dovecot` from using a different location for mail.
 The user record in the database can override this if desired.

 Next set up the default user and group IDs for when all else fails to identify one.